You may also wish to refer to the Graduate School FAQ.

 What are the sub-disciplines within the department?

-The Graduate Program consists of three PhD programs: Archaeology, Biocultural Anthropology, and Sociocultural Anthropology.
+The Graduate Program consists of three PhD programs: Archaeology, Biological Anthropology, and Sociocultural Anthropology.

 Is it true that the Sociocultural Program has staggered admission?

 Yes, the sociocultural anthropology PhD program only accepts applications once, every other year.
-Application cycles begin with an application in an even numbered year (ex.
-2016, 2018, etc.) for admission to an odd numbered year (ex.
-2017, 2019, etc.)
+Application cycles begin with an application in an odd numbered year (ex.
+2019, 2021, etc.) for admission to an even numbered year (ex.
+2020, 2022, etc.)

 Do you have a program in medical anthropology?